giuseppedemarco/giuseppedemarco/README.md

  - 🔭 Marvel FanBoi, die for MCU😼

- - 🛸 Into High Energy Physics and Astrophysics, i love shooting stars too.
+ - 🏋️‍♂️ Into Fitness and Strength Training, I love pushing my limits too

- - I do Artwork, 3d Model and a bit of everything :heart:
+ - 🧊 Into Artwork, 3D Modeling, and a bit of everything—I shape ideas into reality ❤️

  - All About living life at its best.

  - 💬 Connect? lets get social 👉🏼

  <p align="center">
-  <h4> Graphic | Developer| Competitive Programming </h4>
+  <h4> 💻 Developer | 🎨 Graphic Designer |⚡ Competitive Programmer </h4>
    </p>

 <!--  -->